About Julien Thomas

 They cannot be compared.

-Taking photos for 5-star hotels, or having his hands in tons of rubbish when he worked with children, or going on long-term trips/adventures in the middle of nowhere: all these journeys were fantastic for him!
+Taking photos for 5-star hotels, or having his hands in mounds of plastic waste when working with children, or going on long-term trips/adventures in the middle of nowhere: all these journeys were fantastic for him!

-He was growing experiences while discovering the world.
+He was discovering the world and growing experiences.

 Although this topic remains private, we can say that Julien left home/France at 21 and traveled and worked in many countries before coming to Southeast Asia – and he always enjoyed having a camera with him.